LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 #### Prerequisites

-Before using the Dynamic Routing interaction, make sure that Conversation Orchestrator’s Conversation Context Service is enabled for your account, as described [here](conversation-builder-scripting-functions-manage-the-conversation-context-service.html#getting-started).
+Before using the Dynamic Routing interaction, make sure that Conversation Orchestrator’s [Conversation Context Service is enabled for your account](conversation-builder-scripting-functions-manage-the-conversation-context-service.html#getting-started).
 If your account is relatively new, it’s likely that this was done automatically for you by LivePerson when your account was set up.
 However, brands with older accounts will need to enable this manually.

 Enabling the Conversation Context Service for your account is necessary because when the Dynamic Routing interaction performs the `askMaven` call, the CCS is used to store and pass some information.